melonproject-archive/documentation/chapters/factory.md

     bool[] _takesCustody
 ) public componentNotSet(managersToHubs[msg.sender])`

-This public function takes the following parameters and initiates the set up process of a water<b>melon</b> fund.
-The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
+This public function takes the following parameters and initiates the set up process of a Melon fund.
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function requires that the Version is not shut down.
 The function then creates a new `Hub` owned by `msg.sender` with the `name` provided.
 The `Hub` is then added to the `managersToHubs` mapping, mapped to the `msg.sender` (manager).
 A `Settings` struct is constructed from the requisite parameter values and is added to the `managersToSettings` mapping, mapped to the `msg.sender` (manager).
 Finally, the function the proceeds to populate the `managersToRoutes` mapping by mapping the `msg.sender` (manager) address to the following individual `Routes` elements: `priceSource`, `registry`, `version`, `engine` and `mlnToken`.
 &nbsp;

 `function createAccounting()